 - Sensory overload, even in those without ASD – the climate of constant news bombardment affects our mental health quite negatively

 Between the fear of COVID-19 itself and a neverending cycle of seemingly negative news, it’s challenging to give our fight-or-flight system a chance to relax.
-For children, they see their parents stressed, and it stresses them out as well.
+Children see their parents stressed, and it stresses them out as well.
 It’s essential to first incorporate self-care and stress reduction into your own life before you can properly incorporate autism therapy program tips for stress into the lives of your children.

 Speak to Someone